Reasonable Accommodations at Work

 None of these are extravagant.
 Most cost nothing.
 And most of them would benefit neurotypical employees too, which tells you something about how workplaces have been designed.

-You don't need to walk in with a legal brief.
-Here's a practical starting point.
+You do not need to walk in with a legal brief.
+Here is a practical starting point.

 Name the barrier, not the diagnosis.
-Unless you're comfortable disclosing, you don't have to.
+Unless you are comfortable disclosing, you do not have to.
 "I find it very difficult to concentrate in the open-plan area" works without mentioning a diagnosis.
 The law protects you either way.

 Follow up in writing.
 Even if the first conversation happens face to face, send an email afterwards summarising what was discussed and what was agreed.
 Paper trails matter if things go sideways.

 Know your escalation path.
-If your manager isn't receptive, go to HR.
-If HR isn't receptive, contact the WRC in Ireland or ACAS in the UK for guidance.
+If your manager is not receptive, go to HR.
+If HR is not receptive, contact the Workplace Relations Commission in Ireland or ACAS in the UK for guidance.
 The Irish Human Rights and Equality Commission also provides information and, in some cases, legal support.

-Ireland has the widest disability employment gap in the EU.
-The employment rate for people with disabilities sits at just 32.6%.
-That's not because disabled people can't work.
-It's because workplaces, broadly, haven't caught up.
+Ireland has one of the widest disability employment gaps in the EU.
+The employment rate for disabled people in Ireland sits at around 32.6%, compared to an EU average of 51.3%.
+That is not because disabled people cannot work.
+It is because workplaces, broadly, have not caught up.

-Reasonable accommodations aren't charity.
-They're a legal right, an employer obligation, and good business practice.
-Every employee retained because they were given the right support is an employee who didn't have to be replaced at a cost of thousands.
+Reasonable accommodations are not charity.
+They are a legal right, an employer obligation, and good business practice.
+Every employee retained because they were given the right support is an employee who did not have to be replaced at a cost of thousands.

 Section 16, Employment Equality Acts 1998-2015 (irishstatutebook.ie)